When you take a look in most household aquariums, there’s one fish you’re almost guaranteed to spot.

 Provided the tank has been set up to have the right conditions and they eat a balanced diet with healthy water, you shouldn’t have many problems with these low maintenance fish.

-You might be able to see this by visible flukes or spots on their body, otherwise, their behavior may change, and depending on how far the condition is, you’ll need to decide what to do with them which can include medication or a change in water conditions.
+You might be able to see this by visible flukes or white spot on their body, otherwise, their behavior may change, and depending on how far the condition is, you’ll need to decide what to do with them which can include medication or a change in regular water conditions.

 To ensure the best health and low levels of stress, they prefer to stay in a small group, and away from the aforementioned enemies they might have.